 Plagiarism is defined as 'The practice of taking someone else's work or ideas and passing them off as one's own' (English Oxford Dictionary).
 This might take the form of; submitting someone else's work, word-for-word, as their own; taking significant portions of text from a single source without alterations; changing key words and phrases but retaining the essential content of the source (Turnitin 2018).
-The AHCS views plagiarism as both unethical and unprofessional.
+The AHCS views plagiarism and the unethical use of Artificial Intelligence as both unethical and unprofessional and could lead to the rejection of the Equivalence application (Unethical use of AI).
 While the Academy recognises that applicants might follow a similar structure for a portfolio, any part of the application which requires original comment or thought by the applicant, such as the personal statement, summary report and evidence submitted, must be their own work.

-If instances of plagiarism are suspected or identified, they will be investigated formally by the AHCS and may lead to a rejection of the application.
+If instances of plagiarism or use of AI are suspected or identified, they will be investigated formally by the AHCS and may lead to a rejection of the application.
 If fraudulent submissions are made, other bodies will be informed (such as higher education institutions from which it is claimed awards have been granted).